sqlparser/gsp_demo_java/src/main/java/demos/dlineage/readme.md

 ```sh
 java -cp .;lib/*;external_lib/* demos.dlineage.DataFlowAnalyzer /hiveMetastore /t mysql /jdbc jdbc:mysql://127.0.0.1:3306  /u root /p password  /f sample.sql /s /json
 ```

+## 2 export metadata from a database
+By specifing the `/metadata` option, we can extract metadata from a database for a specified schema and output to the file with name: metadata.json.

+### 2.1 export from SQL Server
+Export metadata under this schema: `AdventureWorksDW2019/dbo`.

+### 2.2 export from Hive server
+Export metadata from hive metastore.

 ## custom ddl export sql
 conf.zip file contains all ddl export sql, you can edit the sql file in the conf.zip, keep the same of return fields, put the modified sql file at: <work dirctory>/conf/<db vendor>/<sql file>